supertypo/test-workflows/README.md

 The filler has been implemented from scratch by deriving the functional spec of [kaspa-db-filler](https://github.com/lAmeR1/kaspa-db-filler).
 As part of this process the database schema was reworked to better support concurrency.
 This means that databases populated by the lAmeR1/kaspa-db-filler must be migrated to be compatible.
-A schema migration script has been developed and will be made available shortly.
+A schema migration script has been developed and is available [here](https://github.com/supertypo/kaspa-db-filler-migration).
-A compatible version of the kaspa-rest-server is available [here](https://github.com/supertypo/kaspa-rest-server).
+A compatible version of the kaspa-rest-server is available [here](https://github.com/kaspa-ng/kaspa-rest-server).

 # License
 Restricted, not for redistribution or use on other cryptocurrency networks.
 See LICENSE.